Malta’s miracle Church of St Marija Assunta

-The church boasts the third largest unsupported dome in the world with a diameter of 37 meters.
-The church is round, but it has a facade on the front which faces the south and another at the back looking towards the north.
+The church boasts the third largest unsupported dome in the world, with a diameter of 37 meters.
+The church is round, but it has a facade on the front that faces the south and another at the back looking towards the north.

-It also famous because on 8 April 1942 was nearly destroyed during World War II when a German bomb hit the dome of the church and fell in the middle of the nave during a celebration, but failed to explode.
+It was also famous because on 8 April 1942 was nearly destroyed during World War II when a German bomb hit the church’s dome and fell in the middle of the nave during a celebration, but it failed to explode.

-Nowadays a replica bomb is placed in the sacristy of the church as a memorial to the event.
+Nowadays, a replica bomb is placed in the church’s sacristy as a memorial to the event.

-One of the most edifying and important events in the religious history of the church was on 23 April 1913.
+One of the most edifying and important events in the church’s religious history was on 23 April 1913.

-The Rotunda welcomed the Pope’s legate, Cardinal Domenico Ferrara and a large number of cardinals, bishops and delegate which came to Malta to participate to the XXIV Eucharistic Congress.
+The Rotunda welcomed the Pope’s legate, Cardinal Domenico Ferrara and many cardinals, bishops and delegate who came to Malta to participate in the XXIV Eucharistic Congress.

-The most famous painting of the church depicts “Our lady being taken to heaven” dating back to the 17th century and believed to be painted by Stefano Erardi.
+The church’s most famous painting depicts “Our lady being taken to heaven”, dating back to the 17th century and believed to be painted by Stefano Erardi.

 The work was done for the previous Church but continued to be also used for the Rotunda.
 The painting was touched up several times by different artists (the last restoration was done in the years 2000 when a star-studded halo was added around the crown of the lady).
 The painting is placed on the main altar of the church.